khalifenizar/carlhicksdotme/_posts/2014-09-04-why-you-can-startup-right-where-you-are-link.md

 ---
 layout: post
-title: "→ Why you can startup right where you are"
+title: "Why you can startup right where you are"
 date: 2014-09-04
 author: carl_hicks
 modified: